mehultikekar/nxsession/README.md

 1. It has much lower bandwidth requirement.
 2. It plays well with multi-monitor setups.

-The code is just two bash scripts - [nxviewer](nxviewer) and [nxhost](nxhost) for the viewer and host respectively.
+The code is just one bash script each for the viewer and host - [nxviewer](nxviewer) and [nxhost](nxhost) that call NX 3 binaries nxproxy and nxagent respectively.
 At present, it has been tested on Linux host and Linux/Mac OS X viewer setups.
 Windows viewer is being developed.

 ## How to use